These pumpkin energy balls taste like bites of pumpkin spiced cookie dough. A delicious fall snack made with wholesome ingredients!

 Instructions

-- Add the almond butter, pumpkin, cinnamon, honey, vanilla protein powder, rolled oats, salt, and pumpkin pie spice to a bowl and stir well to combine.
+- Add the almond butter, pumpkin, cinnamon, honey, vanilla protein powder, rolled oats, salt, and pumpkin pie spice to a bowl.
+Stir well to combine using a rubber spatula

-- Form the batter into balls and place on a baking sheet
+- Use a cooke scoop or drop the pumpkin batter into balls and place on a baking sheet.
+You should get around 26 protein balls.

-- Chill the pumpkin energy balls in the fridge until firm to the touch, then store in a ziploc bag in the fridge or freezer
+- Chill the pumpkin protein balls in the fridge until firm to the touch, then store in a ziploc bag in the fridge or freezer

 Want to hear something crazy?
 My dad always grows these enormous carrots, and my step mom didn't know what to do with them.
 For years now, she has cooked them, froze the pulp, and used it for pumpkin pies.
 I now use carrot puree for all things pumpkin.
 It's free, equally nutritious, and indistinguishable.
 Can't wait to try this!